 Executive Vice President

-With more than three decades of real estate experience in Manhattan, Richard Grossman is well-known as an innovative, effective and strategic leader in both the residential and commercial fields.
-As Executive Vice President, Managing Director for Halstead Property, Richard handles the day to day operations of running Halstead's Village and Soho offices, overseas the other directors of the firm and along with the Chief Executive Officer and President form the Executive Committee of Halstead Property.
+With more than three decades of real estate experience in New York City, Richard Grossman is well-known as an innovative, effective and strategic leader in both the residential and commercial fields.
+As Executive Vice President, Managing Director for Halstead Property, Richard handles the day to day operations of running Halstead's Village and Soho offices, overseeing the directors of the firm and together with the Chief Executive Officer and President, form the Executive Committee of Halstead Property.

 During the course of his career, Richard has been involved with the conversion of more than 30 rental buildings to cooperative or condominium ownership.
 He has been directly involved in each step of the process including initial analysis of the viability of conversion, preparation and certification of schedules A & B for the offering plan, handling the sales and marketing of vacant units as well as the negotiations with existing tenants.

 Prior to joining Halstead Property, Richard was the Senior Vice President and Director of Sales for Heron Properties, where he was responsible for the creation of the sales division of one of New York's most prestigious management firms and which quickly grew to 25 sales agents under his direction.
 While at Heron, he also served as a commercial mortgage broker, specializing in underlying mortgages for cooperative buildings.
 In addition, Richard brokered numerous retail and commercial transactions including the leasing of a midtown office building, several garage leases, the sale of income producing properties, as well as art galleries on 57th Street and the Chelsea art districts.
 Before Heron, Richard was the Director of Sales for Hahn & Mann Realty, Inc. and started his career at J.H.
 Taylor Real Estate, two venerable firms.